rjdeliveryomaha/courierinvoice/README.md

 This is very much a work in progress.
 When complete it will provide a working example of an implementation of the above classes.

-Currently it lacks appropriate configuration for choosing map providers as well as missing modular expansion.
+~~Currently it lacks appropriate configuration for choosing map providers as well as missing modular expansion.

-In its current state it is usable, but not easily so.
+In its current state it is usable, but not easily so.~~

+Options have been added to the configuration process that allow for custom pages, menu items (with or without matching pages), and javascript files.
+An example config file is located in [extras/includes](https://github.com/rjdeliveryomaha/courierinvoice/extras/includes).